What Is PEX Plumbing and How Does It Work?

 Modern PEX plumbing is safe for drinking water when it carries proper certifications.
 Look for these essential standards:

-NSF/ANSI 61: The primary certification verifying that PEX doesn't leach harmful contaminants into potable water.
-This standard requires rigorous testing for heavy metals, VOCs, and other substances under various temperature conditions.
+NSF/ANSI/CAN 61 (NSF-pw): The primary certification verifying that PEX doesn't leach harmful contaminants into potable water above established health limits.
+This standard requires rigorous extraction testing for heavy metals, VOCs, and other substances under various temperature conditions.

-If you're considering upgrading your hot water system alongside PEX installation, learn about tankless water heater installation guide cost benefits requirements to maximize your energy efficiency and savings.
+If you're considering upgrading your hot water system alongside PEX installation, learn about tankless water heater installation to maximize energy efficiency and savings.

 Detailed Cost Comparison and ROI